open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/deployment/docker/index.md

 For example, we would like to provide custom JWT Configuration Keys to be served to OpenMetadata Application.
 This requires the OpenMetadata Containers to have docker volumes sharing the private and public keys.
 Let's assume you have the keys available in `jwtkeys` directory in the same directory where your `docker-compose` file is available in the host machine.

+In scenarios where you need to provide a custom `openmetadata.yaml` configuration file to the OpenMetadata application, you can do so by mounting the file as a volume in the Docker container.
+This is especially useful for configurations that cannot be controlled through environment variables.

-We add the volumes section to mount the keys onto the docker containers create with docker compose as follows -
+We add the volumes section to mount the keys or `openmetadata.yaml` onto the docker containers create with docker compose as follows -

 ```yaml
 services: